frslabs/forus-ios/README.md

       * forus.livenessMode = LivenessMode.smile.rawValue (smile) / LivenessMode.eyeBlink.rawValue (eyeblink) / LivenessMode.both.rawValue (smile and eyeblink)
         forus.setCamera = Utility.front.rawValue (default) / Utility.back.rawValue
         forus.callAntiSpoof = true / false (Boolean)
-        forus.field1 = true / false (field1 is optional field for time can be added to watermark on face image) forus.timeDuration = 8 //Dynamically maximum can set upto 60sec, Minimum time can be set to 8sec.
+        forus.field1 = true / false (Boolean) //(field1 is optional field for time can be added to watermark on face image) forus.timeDuration = 8 (Int) //Dynamically maximum can set upto 60sec, Minimum time can be set to 8sec.
 If time is not needed then it should be 0 (no timeout option).
 Default it will be 0 sec. forus.timeFormat = "yyyy-MM-dd HH:mm:ss" (default) (String)
-        forus.field2 = true / false (field2 is optional field for location can be added to watermark on face image) forus.field3 = "" (field3 is optional field which can be added to watermark on face image) forus.field4 = "" (field4 is optional field which can be added to watermark on face image) forus.field5 = "" (field5 is optional field which can be added to watermark on face image)
+        forus.field2 = true / false (Boolean) //(field2 is optional field for location can be added to watermark on face image) forus.field3 = "" (String) //(field3 is optional field with character limit 20 which can be added to watermark on face image) forus.field4 = "" (String) //(field4 is optional field with character limit 20 which can be added to watermark on face image) forus.field5 = "" (String) //(field5 is optional field with character limit 40 which can be added to watermark on face image)
       * present(forus, animated: false, completion: nil)
 }
 ```